divyaatluri/Chefs-Place/README.md

-Welcome to initial scratch set up of the React project
+Welcome to the Food Delivery Application using React JS.

 Here I have done the webpack configuration for both production and development from scratch.